These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Jones finished his collegiate career with his excellent performance against Notre Dame in the National Championship.
 He won the vast majority of his reps against the Irish's tough interior defensive linemen.
-A foot injury kept him out of the Senior Bowl, but Jones told WalterFootball.com that he expects to be ready to compete in the offseason program.
+A foot injury kept Jones out of the Senior Bowl, but Jones told WalterFootball.com that he expects to be ready to compete in the offseason program.

 After playing well against LSU, Jones had a lot of problems against Texas A&M. He was beaten repeatedly by an undersized, speedy defensive tackle.
 Jones made up for it in the SEC Championship against Georgia.
 He had a few rough plays in the first half before having a phenomenal second half.
 Jones dominated nose tackle Kwame Geathers as Alabama's run game ran wild over the Bulldogs.
 Jones also had success against massive nose tackle John Jenkins.